 I am a military veteran, do I get in-state tuition rate?

 If you separated from active duty within three years from the day before semester begins, you might qualify for an exemption.
 Please bring to the Admissions Office page MEMBER-4 of your DD-214 to process the exemption and get set up for priority registration.

 I am an active duty military member, can I get exempted?

 If you are a full-time active duty military member and currently stationed in California, you may be exempted from non-resident fees until your orders' expiration date.
-Please bring your current military ID and your current orders to a residency clerk in the Admissions Office.
+Please submit a copy of your current ID/Drivers license and your current orders to a residency clerk via JIRA submission.